2025 Annunciation Catholic Church shooting: Faith and community

 Archbishop Bernard Hebda of the Archdiocese of Saint Paul and Minneapolis addressed reporters and released a statement asking for "continued prayers" for the parish and school and saying, "My heart is broken...
 We need an end to gun violence."
 Hebda later said that prayers from around the country and a message from Pope Leo XIV had been "a source of hope".
 The United States Conference of Catholic Bishops vice-president, Archbishop William E. Lori, said, "Let us all beg the Lord for the protection and healing of the entire Annunciation family."

 Auxiliary bishop Kevin Kenney met families at Hennepin County Medical Center and told local media "it shouldn't be happening" as clergy offered prayers and support.

 Sports

 Before a game at Rogers Centre in Toronto, the Toronto Blue Jays and Minnesota Twins observed a moment of silence for the victims, with "Annunciation Church" displayed on the stadium video board.

 Minnesota United FC fans held a moment of silence for the victims during their game against the Portland Timbers and held tifos displaying the names of the two children killed as well as a message calling for an end to gun violence before singing "You Are My Sunshine".

 The Minnesota Vikings and Chicago Bears honored the victims of the shooting during the warm ups prior to their game on September 8 wearing shirts that read "Annunciation" on the front and "Be Kind.
 Be Respectful.
 Be Inclusive.
 Be My Best Self.
 Be Brave." on the back.

+In May 2026, the Richfield Little League retired Fletcher's No. 7 jersey.
+The number will no longer be worn by any player in the league.